-• A lump sum of \$96,320.00 in the form of a check payable to Petitioner.
+• A lump sum of \$200,000.00 in the form of a check payable to Petitioner.
+This amount represents compensation for all damages that would be available under 42 U.S.C. § 300aa-15(a).

 Stipulation ¶ 8.
-This amount represents compensation for all damages that would be available under 42 U.S.C. § 300aa-15(a).
+This amount represents compensation for all damages that would be available under Section 15(a) of the Act.

 I approve a Vaccine Program award in the requested amounts set forth above to be made to Petitioner.
-In the absence of a motion for review filed pursuant to RCFC Appendix B, the clerk of the court is directed to enter judgment herewith.
+In the absence of a motion for review filed pursuant to RCFC Appendix B, the clerk of the court is directed to enter judgment herewith.3